preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/workplace/navigation-bar/index.rst

 Different layouts for different screen sizes
 *********************************************
 The default screen size is for computer screens.
+You can use the other screen sizes to check what the layout will look like in smaller sizes, and decide if specific layouts for other sizes are needed.

 If you would like to add different layouts for one or more of the other scren sizes available, do the following:

 1. Select Screen size.

 .. image:: layout-screen-size-new.png

-You can simply use this to see a preview of the layout in different screen sizes, but you can also choose to create a new layout for a screen size, this way:

 2. Open the list and select "Create new layout".